deepanshs/mrsimulator/docs/introduction/ethanol_example.rst

 Ethanol Example
 ^^^^^^^^^^^^^^^

-In this introductory we will simulate the isotopomers of ethanol.
+In this introductory example we will simulate the isotopomers of ethanol.
 The resulting spectrum will include the characteristic
 :math:`^{13}\text{C}` `satellite peaks <https://en.wikipedia.org/wiki/Carbon-13_NMR_satellite>`_
 which come from couplings between :math:`^{1}\text{H}` and :math:`^{13}\text{C}` in low-abundance